Palladium

 Demand-Supply Imbalance Risks

-Growing demand for Palladium driven by gasoline catalytic converters and electronics and capacitors is expected to strain existing supply capacity.
-The long lead times required to develop new mining projects mean that supply responses to demand growth are inherently delayed, creating periods of potential deficit that can drive price volatility and supply competition among consuming industries and nations.
+Growing demand driven by gasoline catalytic converters and electronics and capacitors is expected to strain existing supply capacity.
+The long lead times for new mining projects (typically 10-20 years) mean supply responses are inherently delayed.
+With only 25% end-of-life recycling, secondary supply provides limited relief.

 Risk Mitigation Strategies

-Strategies to mitigate Palladium supply risks include geographic diversification of supply sources, development of recycling infrastructure, investment in substitution research, strategic stockpiling, and diplomatic engagement with producing nations through resource partnerships and trade agreements.
-The high criticality of Palladium makes comprehensive risk mitigation a priority for both government and industry stakeholders.
+Strategies to mitigate Palladium supply risks include geographic diversification, recycling infrastructure development, substitution research, strategic stockpiling, and diplomatic resource partnerships.
+The high criticality of Palladium makes comprehensive risk mitigation a priority for government and industry.

 More on Palladium